mindee/mindee-api-java/README.md

 This client library has support for both Mindee platform versions.

 ### V2 - Latest
-This is the new platform located here:
+This is the latest platform located here:

 https://app.mindee.com